campuscode/rails-guides-pt-BR/pt-BR/autoloading_and_reloading_constants.md

 => false
 ```

 `joe` is an instance of the original `User` class.
-When there is a reload, the `User` constant evaluates to a different, reloaded class. `alice` is an instance of the current one, but `joe` is not, his class is stale.
+When there is a reload, the `User` constant then evaluates to a different, reloaded class. `alice` is an instance of the newly loaded `User`, but `joe` is not — his class is stale.
 You may define `joe` again, start an IRB subsession, or just launch a new console instead of calling `reload!`.

 Another situation in which you may find this gotcha is subclassing reloadable classes in a place that is not reloaded: